dacarlin/bagel-protocol/data_reporting_guidelines.md

 ## box

-The physical location of the plasmid encoding this mutant, box number.
+**Description**: The physical location of the plasmid encoding this mutant, box number.

-Numerical index
+**Format**: Integer

+**Example**:

 > 2

 ## row

-The physical location of the plasmid encoding this mutant, row letter.
+**Description**: The physical location of the plasmid encoding this mutant, row letter.

-Alphanumerical index
+**Format**: A letter (A-Z) indicating a row in the box

+**Example**:

 > B

 ## column

-The physical location of the plasmid encoding this mutant, column number.
+**Description**: The physical location of the plasmid encoding this mutant, column number.
 (A lot of the boxes only have columns up to 9.)

-Numerical index
+**Format**: Integer indicating a column number

+**Example**:

 > 8

 ## expression

-Does the mutant appear on a gel after 2 independent attempts to produce and purify?

-**Note**: if the mutant does not express, only the next section (gel image) is relevant.
-For all other sections, the entry is "NaN".
+**Description**: An answer to the question: "Does the mutant appear on a gel after 2 independent attempts to produce and purify?"
+(Note: if the mutant does not express, only the next section (gel image) is relevant.
+For all other sections, the entry is "N/A".)

-`1` for yes, `0` for no
+**Format**: `1` for yes, `0` for no

+**Example**:

 > 0

 ## gel_number

-The index of the gel that this mutant appears on.
+**Description**: The index of the gel that this mutant appears on.
 Gels for a given data set are labeled in order from 1.
 Gel images should be saved on the gel imaging computer completely labeled.
 Ladder should be labeled with its name, e.g. "Thermo PAGE-Rule".
 Mutants should be labeled with their names.
 Wild type proteins should be labeled as "WT".
 It's not necessary to further distinguish wild type proteins.

-Numerical index
+**Format**: Numerical index

+**Example**:

 > 4